palmerwenzel/deep-research-brainlift/docs/tech-stack.md

 ### Best Practices
 - **Security & Environment Variables:**
   - Store API keys and secrets securely using environment variables.
-  - Leverage Supabase’s built-in authentication and authorization mechanisms.
+  - Leverage Supabase's built-in authentication and authorization mechanisms.
 - **Real-Time Subscriptions:**
-  - Use Supabase’s real-time subscriptions to keep your UI in sync with the database.
+  - Use Supabase's real-time subscriptions to keep your UI in sync with the database.
 - **Query Optimization:**
   - Optimize queries and use indexes where necessary to improve query performance.
   - Write clear and concise queries to reduce load on the database.